2021 Stanley Cup playoffs: (C2) Florida Panthers vs. (C3) Tampa Bay Lightning

 The Florida Panthers finished second in the Central Division with 79 points.
 The Tampa Bay Lightning earned 75 points to finish third in the Central Division.
 This was the first playoff meeting between these two rivals.
 Florida won five of eight games in this year's regular season series.
-This was also the first postseason match-up between two Florida-based professional sports teams since the National Football League's 1999 AFC Divisional Playoffs where the Jacksonville Jaguars defeated the Miami Dolphins.
+This was also the first postseason match-up between two Florida-based professional sports teams since the National Football League's 1999 AFC Divisional playoffs where the Jacksonville Jaguars defeated the Miami Dolphins.

 The Lightning defeated the Panthers in six games.
-Upon his return from hip surgery in Game 1, Tampa Bay forward Nikita Kucherov scored twice and Brayden Point, on a breakaway attempt, scored with 1:14 left in the game to give the Lightning a 5–4 victory.
-In Game 2, Lightning goaltender Andrei Vasilevskiy made 32 saves for Tampa Bay as they defeated Florida 3–1 to take a 2–0 series lead.
-In Game 3, the Panthers gave up five goals in the second period; however, after a goalie change, Florida forced overtime where Ryan Lomberg scored to end the game 6–5 for the Panthers.
-The goaltending woes of the Panthers continued in Game 4 when Sergei Bobrovsky allowed five goals on fourteen shots giving the Lightning a 3–1 series lead after a 6–2 rout.
-In Game 5, Florida opted to start rookie goaltender Spencer Knight whose 36 saves made dividends for the Panthers in a 4–1 victory and extending a sixth game.
-Vasilevskiy held the fort for the Lightning in Game 6, posting a 29–save shutout in a 4–0 victory, advancing his team to the Second Round.
+Upon his return from hip surgery in game one, Tampa Bay forward Nikita Kucherov scored twice and Brayden Point, on a breakaway attempt, scored with 1:14 left in the game to give the Lightning a 5–4 victory.
+In game two, Lightning goaltender Andrei Vasilevskiy made 32 saves for Tampa Bay as they defeated Florida 3–1 to take a 2–0 series lead.
+In game three, the Panthers gave up five goals in the second period; however, after a goalie change, Florida forced overtime where Ryan Lomberg scored to end the game 6–5 for the Panthers.
+The goaltending woes of the Panthers continued in game four when Sergei Bobrovsky allowed five goals on fourteen shots giving the Lightning a 3–1 series lead after a 6–2 rout.
+In game five, Florida opted to start rookie goaltender Spencer Knight whose 36 saves paid dividends for the Panthers in a 4–1 victory and extending a sixth game.
+Vasilevskiy held the fort for the Lightning in game six, posting a 29–save shutout in a 4–0 victory, advancing his team to the Second Round.